Equim-chan/mjai-reviewer/README.md

 OPTIONS:
     -a, --actor <INDEX>             Specify the actor to review.
 It is the number after "&tw=" in tenhou's log url -d, --akochan-dir <DIR>         Specify the directory of akochan.
-This will serves as the working directory of akochan process.
+This will serve as the working directory of akochan process.
 Default value "akochan"
     -i, --in-file <FILE>            Specify a tenhou.net/6 format log file to review.
 If FILE is "-" or empty, read from stdin
     -k, --kyokus <ARRAY>            Specify kyokus to review.
 If ARRAY is empty, review all kyokus.
+Format: "E1,E4,S3.1" --lang <LANG>               Set the language for the rendered report page.
+Default value "ja".
+Supported
+                                    languages: ja, en
-Format: "E1,E4,S3.1" --mjai-out <FILE>           Save the transformed mjai format log to FILE.
+        --mjai-out <FILE>           Save the transformed mjai format log to FILE.
 If FILE is "-", write to stdout --out-dir <DIR>             Specify a directory to save the output for mjai logs.
 If DIR is empty, defaults to "."